 Total cost: (2000RMB/£235 per month

-This is the one area where the prices can get quite high.
+This is the one area where the cost of living in Beijing can get quite high.
 If we stay local and grab some Chinese beer from a shop to share with a group of friends, then you can spend around 30RMB for a crate, but in a bar, you’d spend that on one pint.

 There are often happy hours and deals if you look around, so if you’re looking to live within a budget but still have fun then get planning beforehand!